For The Confused Indian Buyer: Here Are The Best Earphones Under Rs. 2000

 In the headphone industry, Sony is one of the most popular and fastest selling brands in the world.
-Sony's EX series has been designed for the best possible sound at the best price possible, as evident with the decision of using Neodymium magnets for the driver unit.
-The EX150 and EX250 are the entry level earphones, behind the EX750 which have a High Res Audio Certification.
+Sony's XB series has been designed for the best possible sound with extra bass at the best price possible, as evident with the decision of using Neodymium magnets for the driver unit.

-The EX250AP is the bigger brother to the EX150, with an in-line mic and remote control which is compatible with Android and iOS.
-They have regular cables, but use a brass housing for the earphones itself, which gives it good structural integrity and makes it feel solid.
-Unlike the CX275s & E10s, the cables are terminated with an L-shaped jack.
+The XB55AP is an upgrade to the XB50, the former popular extra bass in-ear from Sony.
+This extra bass headset features an in-line mic and remote control which is compatible with Android and iOS.
+Featuring serrated chords with thin and flat design makes the cables tangle-free.
+Unlike the Sony CX275s & Soundmagic E10C, the cables are terminated with an L-shaped jack.
 For the uninitiated, this would make the earphones longer lasting as the conventional straight jack gets weakened with the frequent bending that occurs.
 And they also include a wide array of silicone tips in the box.

 Due to the included eartips and the shape of these earphones, they do a good job of providing noise isolation.
 You should not face issue while using them in your long commutes.

 Moving on to the sound, these earphones have a fast, dynamic sound, which feels energetic.
 The bass is classic Sony.
 By classic Sony we mean it is powerful and energetic, and if turned up can very well colour the rest of the sound.

 When you start using them for the first time, they do sound a little dull, artificial and processed.
 However, after using them for hours on end, a noticeable change appears.
 The treble smooths out without any annoying peaks.
 The midrange is clean.
 Bass extends low and has a huge impact and punch.